 SINGLE-USE PLASTIC REDUCTION

-Single-use plastic is the largest contributor to ocean pollution, with the only solution being the sharp reduction in the use of this plastic.
-The Aquarium is leading by example through eliminating nearly all single-use plastic from its on-site operations
+Single-use plastic is the largest contributor to ocean pollution, with the only solution being a sharp reduction in the use of this plastic.
+The Aquarium is leading by example by eliminating nearly all single-use plastic from its on-site operations.

 Offer reusable trays rather than non-reusable plastic bags for meals in the food court.